If energy needs to be saved, there are good ways to do it.

 A summary of how regulations and the pushed switching of light bulbs are wrongly justified:

-By extension also the subsidy pushed sales and regulations on other products, from buildings to cars to washing machines, measures based on energy consumption rather than product safety, as uses to be the case.
+By extension also the subsidy pushed sales and regulations on other products, from buildings to cars to washing machines, measures based on energy consumption rather than product safety, as used to be the case.

 The links are mostly to the Ceolas.net site that accompanies this blog, a site deepening the arguments, but also providing external and official references (direct links to governmental energy department data, US/EU official statistics, institutional research especially from USA, Canada, UK, Germany and other European countries, along with links via other sites, communication and document copies) - and providing more relevant ways to achieve the desired goals, in energy efficiency, in general emission reduction (CO2 or not), and in how innovative new bulbs are properly encouraged.